 It’s been good to be fly since the early 19th century, when it meant sharp or knowledgable.
 By the late 1800s, it had taken on connotations of attractiveness and fashionableness as well.
 These citations from the OED illustrate how fly it was to be fly at the turn of the last century:

-A version of this article first ran in 2013.
+A version of this article ran in 2013; it has been updated for 2022.